If you want to get a pet to make your home look more lively, but you don’t want to take care of a big animal like cat or dog, go for a fish!

-This heater is easy to install with an advanced mounting bracket that allows it to be set up in 3 different window positions.
+This heater is easy to install, with an advanced mounting bracket that allows it to be set up in three different window positions.
 Thanks to this, you can set up the heater in a position that is most convenient for you to read the temperature.

-The heater includes an adjustable temperature dial that allows temperature setting to be more precise.
-The setting knob will let you set the temperature 1 degree with every click.
-And there is also a sliding scale on the side of the heater that show the exact temperature setting in addition to the temperature setting knob on top.
+The heater includes an adjustable temperature dial that allows a more precise temperature setting.
+The setting knob will let you change the temperature setting 1 degree with every click.
+There is also a sliding scale on the side of the heater that shows the exact temperature setting, in addition to the temperature setting knob on top.

 The advanced heating element contains a mica core surrounded by a mesh heating element for better heat transfer with longer durability.
-With this feature, the heat transferring becomes more superior.
+With this feature, the heat transferring becomes far superior.

 The heater includes a Thermal Switch function that serves as a fail-proof protection that will automatically turn off whenever the temperature in the tank rises above an internal preset.
 It then will turn the temperature back on once it cools down.